mcxpm/DateGoWhere/app/client/README.md

 ## Conventional Commits

-It is recommended that you follow Conventional Commits when committing to this repository, although this rule is not currently enforced.
+It is recommended that you follow Conventional Commits when committing to this repository, although this rule is not strictly enforced.

 Learn more about conventional commits [here](https://www.conventionalcommits.org/en/v1.0.0/)